Frequently Asked Questions

 When can I get immunizations done at Student Health?

 We offer walk in immunization times on Monday, Wednesday and Friday between 11:00 am and 1:00 pm.
 You do not need an appointment.
-If these times do not work for you, please click here
+If these times do not work for you, please log in to your student health account

 How can I get a copy of my immunization record?